pingcap/docs-cn/ticdc/ticdc-overview.md

 ## Restrictions

-To replicate data to TiDB or MySQL, you must ensure that the following requirements are satisfied to guarantee data correctness:
+TiCDC only replicates the table that has at least one **valid index**.
+A **valid index** is defined as follows:

-- The table to be replicated has the primary key or a unique index.
+- The primary key (`PRIMARY KEY`) is a valid index.
+- The unique index (`UNIQUE INDEX`) that meets the following conditions at the same time is a valid index:
-- If the table to be replicated only has unique indexes, each column of at least one unique index is explicitly defined in the table schema as `NOT NULL`.
+    - Every column of the index is explicitly defined as non-nullable (`NOT NULL`).
+    - The index does not have the virtual generated column (`VIRTUAL GENERATED COLUMNS`).

 ### Unsupported scenarios